apache/airflow/docs/howto/dags-in-production.rst

 Once you have configured the executor, it is necessary to make sure that every node in the cluster contains the same configuration and dags.
-Airflow only sends simple instructions such as execute task X on node Y but doesn't send any dag files or configuration.
+Airflow only sends simple instructions such as execute task X on node Y but does not send any dag files or configuration.
 You can use a simple CRON or any other mechanism to sync DAGs and configs across your nodes, e.g., checkout DAGs from git repo every 5 minutes on all nodes.

 Logging
 --------

-If you are using disposable nodes in your cluster, configure the log storage to be a distributed file system such as ``S3`` or ``GFS``.
+If you are using disposable nodes in your cluster, configure the log storage to be a distributed file system such as ``S3`` or ``GCS``.
 A DFS makes these logs are available even after the node goes down or gets replaced.
 See :doc:`write-logs` for configurations.

 .. note::